John-Abdelsayed/JA-cv/index.md

 - Member of, and later team- leader of, various PC roll outs.

-- Conducted backups, reformatted, imaged, and redeployed existing workstations
+- Conducted backups, reformatted, imaged, and redeployed existing workstations.

-- Setup and installed new workstations, configured Windows 2000, and restored data and printer settings
+- Setup and installed new workstations, configured Windows 2000, and restored data and printer settings.

 - Also setup domain properties, confirming WINS and DNS settings for connectivity.

 - Assisted and trained technicians for Windows 2000 support and installation.

-- Instructed and trained technicians on best practices for PC build and repair
+- Instructed and trained technicians on best practices for PC build and repair.

-- Deployed Windows 2000 Professional using unattended network installations
+- Deployed Windows 2000 Professional using unattended network installations.

-- Complete web site project planning, execution, and administration
+- Complete web site project planning, execution, and administration.

 - Member a team of 5 in taking an inventory of about 100 workstations at the Executive Advocate Health Center in Chicago, Advocate Health Center in Oakbrook Terrace, Advocate health Center in Hyde Park, and Advocate Health Center in Schaumburg.

 - Provided support for Windows 95/98/NT workstations as well as network support for all users

 - Setup and supported HP printers in a networked environment.

 - Used Intel LanDesk for workstation inventory and auditing.

 ---

+## Local 134

+### Account Representative

+*June 1998 - June 2000*

+- Responsible for all employer contributions to Local 134 Electricians for health, disability, and pensions funds.

+- Supported digital transition from paper to electronic records keeping.

+---

-# Education and Technical Training
+# Education and Certification

 ## University of Illinois

- (140 Credit Hours)
+### **Economics & Anthropology**

+- 140 Credit Hours

-## Microsoft Certified Systems Engineer 2000 (MCSE 2000) Early Achiever
+### **Microsoft Certified Systems Engineer (MCSE) **

+- Early Achiever